Service and support for incoming students

 - Other relevant topics that may need to be addressed

-The International Desk Newsletter is sent out to international students in Lund at the start of the semester, mid-semester and at the end of the semester.
+The International Desk Newsletter is sent out to international students in Lund approximately once a months throughout the academic year, including subscribers.
 The newsletters contain tips about events, information on Swedish traditions and holidays and end-of-semester to-do lists, for example.
-Extra mailings may be sent out if necessary.
+Extra newsletters may be sent out if necessary.

 Student services offers support and advice